 The DuPont method allows for a comparison with benchmarks within the sector, thereby giving insights into a bank’s competitive position.
 If a bank displays a lower ROE ratio when compared to the industry average, decision-makers are prompted to delve into the individual components of the DuPont formula:

-2. Asset Turnover: Indicative of how effectively the bank utilizes its asset base to generate revenue.
+- Asset Turnover: This indicates how effectively the bank utilizes its asset base to generate revenue.

 The analysis could determine if the bank’s strategy should focus on increasing its net profit margin by reducing costs, improving asset turnover, or altering its leverage position to maintain optimal ROE levels.
 DuPont Analysis emerges as essential for interpreting and improving financial performance through such evaluations.